-7.6.1 Annual expenditure per student by educational institutions
+7.6.1.
+Expenditure on educational institutions per student

 Effective learning requires the right combination of trained and talented personnel, adequate facilities, state-of-the-art equipment and motivated students ready to learn.
 Policy makers must balance the importance of improving the quality of education services with the desirability of expanding access to education opportunities.